Oluloba/express-RestAPI/README.md

 ◾ PUT /items/:id — To update an existing item's name and description

 ◾ DELETE /items/:id — To remove an item from the list

+DELETE /items/:id — To remove an item from the list